 We stand against all forms of heteropatriarchy, including women's oppression, transmisogyny, and queerphobia.
 Specifically, we support transfeminist liberation struggles, sex-worker organizing, and the struggles of all women against gender violence.
 We are against all forms of "feminism" which exclude trans women and sex-workers.
 We are for the revolutionary transformation of the relations of social reproduction, and the communization of domestic labor, childrearing and childcare, and all kin-making social activities.

 We stand against all forms of class exploitation and the domination of the global working class by capital.
 We support, accompany, and participate in the liberation struggle of the proletariat, and support the establishment of organs of proletarian counterpower, such as fighting labor unions, autonomous assemblies, action committees, and workers’ councils, as well as the establishment of proletarian self-defense organizations.
-By seizing and collectivizing the means of social production and reproduction, the working class can initiate the transition to a classless, stateless society.
+By seizing and collectivizing the means of social production and reproduction, the working class can initiate the socialist transition to a classless, stateless society.
 During this transition to communism, the proletariat must assert its agency as the leading class in the revolutionary process, struggling against the restoration of capitalist class power or the emergence of a new class of bureaucrats.
 Throughout the revolutionary process, the struggle continues within the class itself against the reproduction of oppressive social relations (such as those formed on the basis of race, nation, gender, sexuality, and ability), and for the prefiguration and realization of a communist ethics.
 With the successful construction of a world commune of communes, this transitional process will culminate in the proletariat’s self-abolition as a class along with all other classes and forms of state power.

 We are committed to the construction of a system of revolutionary people’s power based on federated communal councils, federated workers’ councils, and the autonomous mass organizations, defensive military formations, and revolutionary parties coordinated by the united front.
-We call this system of revolutionary people’s power a counterstate or semi-state, for it functions as a shield for the defense and stabilization of the territorial people’s commune, and a leading element in the process of communist social reconstruction.
+We call this system of revolutionary people’s power a counterstate or semi-state, for it functions as a shield for the defense and stabilization of the socialist people’s commune, and a leading element in the process of communist social reconstruction.
 The imperialist bourgeoisie will never surrender their wealth and power voluntarily nor peacefully.
 Furthermore, the social relations inherited from capitalist-imperialism will not be overcome instantaneously.
-The transition to communism will thus be a protracted and intentional process, during which the initial gains of the social revolution must be consolidated and expanded, the proletarian and popular masses empowered to govern society, the resistance of the former ruling class decisively broken, and the counter-revolution roundly defeated and disarmed.
+The socialist transition to communism will thus be a protracted and intentional process, during which the initial gains of the socialist revolution must be consolidated and expanded, the proletarian and popular masses empowered to govern society, the resistance of the former ruling class decisively broken, and the counter-revolution roundly defeated and disarmed.
 This will require that the masses of revolutionary workers and popular sectors exercise power directly in the process of reorganizing social life, seizing and collectivizing the means of social production and reproduction, integrating non-proletarian classes into socially-useful productive activity, and laying the foundations for the emergence of the world commune of communes.
 So long as the struggle between antagonistic classes and social groups persists, so long as the battle between revolution and counter-revolution rages on, then so too will the social relations of state power continue to exist, albeit a revolutionary counterstate or semi-state of the commune type based on a federated council system.
 Only the victory of the world revolution and the successful construction of a world commune of communes will secure the complete abolition of the state as a social relation.
 In order to prevent the bureaucratization of the counterstate and to advance the revolutionary process towards the world commune, a continuous revolution must be unleashed from below through which the masses seize power in all areas of social life in order to construct a free association of social individuals, in which the free development of each is the condition for the free development of all.